Koha-Community/kohadocs/en/source/02_administration.rst

    -  'Search index' can be found by looking at the ccl.properties file on your system which tells the zebra indexing what data to search for in the MARC data".
+Or you can review the index for standard index names used.  :ref:`Koha Search Indexes`

    -  'Score' - The number of 'points' a match on this field is worth.
       If the sum of each score is greater than the match threshold, the